The Wartime Memories Project

 124th Field Regiment, Royal Artillery

-124th Field Regiment, Royal Artillery proceeded to France with the BEF in spring 1940 and served with 50th Division.
-They also saw action in the Middle East, North Africa and North Western Europe.
+124th Field Regiment, Royal Artillery was part of 23rd Division at the outbreak of WW2.
+They proceeded to France with the BEF in spring 1940.
+They transferred to 50th Division and saw action in the Middle East, North Africa and North Western Europe.

 1st Sep 1939 Reorganisation